 Although your application was not filed in a timely manner, the Board found it in the interest of justice to waive the statute of limitations and consider your application on its merits.
-A three-member panel of the Board, sitting in executive session, considered your application on 8 November 2024.
+A three-member panel of the Board, sitting in executive session, considered your application on 21 March 2025.
 The names and votes of the panel members will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of the Board.
 Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your naval record, and applicable statutes, regulations, and policies, to include the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice or clemency determinations (Wilkie Memo).

-You originally enlisted in the U.S. Marine Corps and began a period of active duty service on 4 February 1986.
-Your enlistment physical examination, on 15 July 1985, and self-reported medical history both noted no psychiatric or neurologic conditions or symptoms.
-Your last reenlistment occurred on or about 2 May 1992.
+You enlisted in the U.S. Marine Corps and began a period of active duty service on 14 June 1982.
+Your enlistment physical examination, on 14 July 1981, and self-reported medical history both noted no psychiatric or neurologic conditions or symptoms.